 Paris is a big city and is rich with activities to do.
 So how can you know what to do as a priority?
-It’s your first visit to Paris and you want to be sure not to miss any of the best visits of the city?
-Don’t worry; France Hotel Guide has gathered them especially for you.
-If there is only 10 places that you should visit in Paris, there are those ones..
+It’s your first visit to Paris and you want to make sure not to miss any of the best visits of the city?
+For that matter, we have gathered them for you.

 1) The Eiffel Tower

-The Eiffel Tower is the emblem of Paris, and it would be an absolute sacrilege to not at least go by and take its picture.
+The Eiffel Tower is the emblem of Paris, and it would be an absolute sacrilege to not at least go by and take some pictures.
 325 meters high (or 1066 ft), the Eiffel Tower was built for the Paris World Exhibition of 1889 by Gustave Eiffel.

 Today it is the second most visited building in France, right after the Notre-Dame-de-Paris cathedral.

 Brave the queue and the height and climb to the top, and you won’t be disappointed by the view of Paris and the Champ de Mars!

 The Eiffel Tower owns several restaurants, so you can enjoy a meal with a spectacular view, though you will have to book your table a few months in advance to be able to eat there.

 Schedules: Every day from 9:30 AM to 11:45 PM (last rise to the top at 10:30 PM by elevator).

 Prices: Tickets to access the Eiffel Tower are various, some of them only give you access to the 2nd floor and some others only allow you to take the stairs.
 Then the prices change depending on your choices.